cmuramaru/CMURAMARU/README.md

 📫 How to reach me: ![cmuramaru8@gmail.com](https://img.shields.io/badge/-cmuramaru8@gmail.com-red?style=flat&logo=gmail&logoColor=white) |  [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/calmuramaru/).
 I’m always open to connecting with like-minded professionals and new opportunities.

-😄 Pronouns: they/them (or yours).
-I value inclusivity and respect in every interaction.
+😄 Pronouns: he/him.
+I respect the identity of my own as well as others.

-⚡ Fun fact: I can explain climate science in under a minute… and make it entertaining.
-I’ve been told it’s like watching a mini TED Talk.
+⚡ Fun fact: Grip a baseball in your hand and I can tell you what kind of spin the ball will have as you throw it.